numaproj/numaflow/docs/APIs.md

 </td>
 <td>
 <p>
-MaxWait is the wait duration before progressing the watermark in idle case.
+MaxWait is the wait time before publishing the idle watermark with MinIncrement value.
+Ex: If watermark found to be idle until MaxWait duration then publish the watermark by adding the MinIncrement value in it.
 </p>
 </td>
 </tr>